hatonthecat/Biology/README.md

 unintentionally by carrying pollen stuck to their bellies.
 Occasional random winds can accomplish the same outcome but with a reduced efficiency and vigor."

+"A classic example is Richard Feynman’s own investigation as an independent member of the Rogers Commission in 1986, which revealed the misunderstandings between NASA’s engineers and executives regarding the O-rings safety factor in the Space Shuttle Challenger disaster, using elementary physical reasoning."

 from: https://blogs.scientificamerican.com/observations/advice-for-young-scientists-be-a-generalist/

+Be the O-ring investigator you want to see in the world.

 https://distill.pub/2017/research-debt/